A cracking Melbourne finish

 The end of probably the greatest Test series of all.
 Australia needed 258 to beat West Indies in the fifth Test at the MCG and take the series 2-1.
 At 154 for 2, it looked a formality, but Frank Worrell and Alf Valentine dragged the Windies back into it, and at 236 for 6 it was anyone's game.
 But the Aussies had "Slasher" Mackay coming in at No. 8, and with two wickets left, he and Johnny Martin scrambled the winning leg-bye just before the close of the penultimate day.
 A record crowd of 90,800 watched the second day of the Test.
 After such a mesmeric series, West Indies were given a fitting farewell: a new trophy, for which the countries still compete, was established, bearing Worrell's name; and the whole team was given a tickertape farewell parade through Melbourne.

 Birth of Desmond Haynes, who with Gordon Greenidge formed one of the greatest opening partnerships of all time.
 They put together 16 century stands in Tests, with Haynes usually playing the sedate straight man to Greenidge's slayer.
 Haynes was also a superb one-day batsman, a master at pacing an innings (11 of his 17 ODI centuries were unbeaten, and 16 of them came in a winning cause), and no West Indian had scored more than his 8648 ODI runs till Brian Lara overtook the mark.
 Haynes made three fifties in his first three Test innings, and also three hundreds in a row against England and Pakistan in 1990.
-He also played for Middlesex, and was a generally happy and popular character; but he could not mix it - in his first Test as captain, covering for the injured Viv Richards in Trinidad in 1990, he had a shouting match with Alec Stewart and denied England victory with blatant time-wasting tactics.
+He was a generally happy and popular character, but in his first Test as captain, covering for the injured Viv Richards, in Trinidad in 1990, he had a shouting match with Alec Stewart and denied England victory with blatant time-wasting tactics.

 One of the most remarkable bowling performances in Tests.
 Australia's Arthur Mailey took 9 for 121 as England slumped to an eight-wicket defeat in the fourth Test, in Melbourne.
 Mailey could have had the perfect 10, but a catch off the one batsman to evade him - Patsy Hendren - was dropped.